INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Integer`

-(optional) The number of threads to use for the database backend
+(optional) The number of threads to use for the database backend. defaults to 24.

 Default value: `24`